When to Start Music Lessons:

 What about ADULT music education?
 If you have always wanted to take up an instrument, or if you gave up as a child because of a bad teacher, IT’S TIME TO START AGAIN!
 You CAN still take up that instrument or start those voice lessons, and it can create a wonderful bond with your child as you both find the time to practice and encourage one another.
 I have talked with many adults who find themselves much better, as adults, at playing technique than they were as children.
 Don’t be shy about taking advantage of this opportunity.
 You may be surprised to find that your child’s teacher may be able to offer you the opportunity to take lessons while your child is having his or her lesson, or right before or after your child’s lesson.
 My oldest student was 83 when she started taking piano, and only discontinued lessons because her yard work was getting behind.
 I’ve had quite a few senior citizens and adults who have taken lessons from me, and it is a pleasure to see them each week.
 So find a teacher who is willing to give you some flexibility, who understands that adults lead busy lives and wear many hats.
 Scheduling your lessons for every other week instead of every week can work well if you can’t devote very much time to practicing in a particular week.

 Remember, music was created to bring us joy.
-A crucial part of childhood is to experience joy together with one’s parents; saturating a child’s life with music from the very start is a simple but great way to do so.
+A big part of childhood is to experience joy together with one’s parents; saturating a child’s life with music from the very start is a simple but great way to do so.
+And knowing when to start music lessons is crucial.